shreyashap/shreyashap/README.md

 💼 Experience

-💻 Intern at Melsta — currently working on full-stack development projects.
+💻 Intern at Melsta — currently working on full-stack developer Intern.

 🌟 Developer Mentee (DMP 2025) at C4GT (Code for GovTech) — contributing to open-source initiatives for public good.